-It will replace a range of existing means tested benefits and tax credits for people of working age.
-It will combine the following 6 benefits into one payment:
+Universal Credit has replaced a range of existing means tested benefits and tax credits for people of working age.
+It combines the following 6 benefits into one payment:

 ● Income-based Jobseekers Allowance

 ● Working Tax Credit

 The Benefit Cap will be put on the amount you can claim.

 The Government has a number of objectives in introducing Universal Credit:

 ● Benefits should be easier to understand and easier to claim